 Questions: What does it mean to love God whole-heartedly?
 If we spend a little time in thought on this question and write an answer it will be a near-complete revelation to us.
 We will likely admit to ourselves that we knew a lot of things that we have not been doing; try it.
 How is obedience to this commandment done?
-As we investigate the latter part of the 25th chapter of doing if we love the Lord enough to be saved at the judgment.
+As we investigate the latter part of the 25th chapter of Matthew we learn several things that we will be doing if we love the Lord enough to be saved at the judgment.
 We'll be caring for the hungry, the thirsty, the stranger (take him in) the Naked (clothe them) and attend to those who are sick and in prison.
 In the 5th chapter of Galatians verses 22, 23 we learn of the fruits of the Spirit which are manifested in those who are in a saved condition.
-To love God as mentioned above then will cause us to bear fruits of: love, joy, peace, long suffering; gentleness (kindness), goodness, faith (faithfulness), meekness and temperance.
+To love God as mentioned above then will cause us to bear fruits of: love, joy, peace, long sufféring; gentleness (kindness), goodness, faith (faithfulness), meekness and temperance.